Elhary/Obsidian-Minimal-Edge/README.md

 ## Style Settings

-It is highly recommended to install the Style Settings plugin, which allows you to change the theme and customize various settings.
-Please note that this is still in development.
+ highly recommended to install the Style Settings plugin, which allows you to change the theme and customize various settings.